nicolasparada/blog/content/posts/go-messenger-conversations.md

 }
 ```

 Messages are for the next post, but I define the struct now since we are using it.
 Most of the fields are the same as the database table.
-We have `mine` to tell if the message is owned by the current authenticated user and `ReceiverID` will be used to filter messanges once we add realtime capabilities.
+We have `Mine` to tell if the message is owned by the current authenticated user and `ReceiverID` will be used to filter messanges once we add realtime capabilities.

 Lets write the HTTP handler then.
 It's quite long but don't be scared.